RaghavRHS/RHS-L2-DTE-Project/README.md

 How to Install and Run Project:

 How to Use the Project: It is an easy to use website.
-Simply use the navigation bar navigate through the site.
+Simply use the navigation bar to navigate through the site.

 By Raghav Shukla 2024